ammarhakim/ammar-simjournal/je/je11/je11-fem-poisson.rst

 ------------------------

 In this test the convergence of the 2D solver is tested with an exact solution.
-The exact solution is choosen to be
+The exact solution is chosen to be

 .. math::